FreddieBanfield/simplyeasyco.com/README.md

 - Login to user
 - Add products to wishlist
 - Remove products from wishlist
-- Rearrange products by price, quanitity, title...
+- Rearrange products by price, quantity, title...

 Backend features: